mailpile/gui-o-matic/PROTOCOL.md

    * message: (string) Tell the user something
    * popup: (optional bool) Prefer an OSD/growl/popup style notification
+   * alert: (optional bool) Try harder to get the user's attention

 This method should always try and display a message to the user, no matter which windows are visible: